flightphp/docs/content/v3/en/awesome-plugins/apm.md

 - **Too Slow?**
   - Lower the sample rate: `$Apm = new Apm($ApmLogger, 0.05)` (5%).
   - Reduce batch size: `--batch_size 20`.

+- **Not Tracking Exceptions/Errors?**
+  - If you have [Tracy](https://tracy.nette.org/) enabled for your project, it will override Flight's error handling.
+You'll need to disable Tracy and then make sure that `Flight::set('flight.handle_errors', true);` is set.

+- **Not Tracking Database Queries?**
+  - Ensure you are using `PdoWrapper` for your database connections.
+  - Make sure you are making the last argument in the constructor `true`.